 Special training is required for urologic surgeons who perform vasectomy reversal, which require ability to use microsurgical techniques under a surgical microscope.
 The vas deferens is a tiny structure, only 0.4 millimeters, and the surgeon must be able to visualize the structure well in order to successfully reverse a vasectomy.
 Your urologic surgeon will not be able to determine before surgery whether you require a vasovasostomy, which is a simpler procedure, or a vasoepididymostomy, which connects the vas deferens directly to the epididymis.
 When choosing a surgeon, it is critical to ensure your surgeon has had experience performing both procedures.
 A study of men with unsuccessful vasovasostomy procedures revealed that almost fifty percent of those men had obstructions that should have been bypassed by the vasoepididymostomy procedure.

-Another factor that influences whether or not the vasectomy reversible will be successful is the length of time since the original vasectomy.
+Another factor that influences whether or not the vasectomy removable will be successful is the length of time since the original vasectomy.
 This is probably the most critical factor to consider when estimating the chance of restoration of fertility.
 With the development of microsurgical techniques for vasectomy reversal, most studies show current success rates for vasectomy reversal ranging from 82 to 89 percent if performed within 15 years of vasectomy.
 However, the rate of conception dropped to 44% at fifteen years.

 Treatments After Vasectomy Reversal

 Men who have had other surgeries in the groin, including earlier attempts at vasectomy reversal or hernia repair, may develop scar tissue that can obstruct the vas deferens, preventing success.